oliversandli/NewFormattedFile/README.md

 cd NewFormattedFile/release/
 ./install.sh
 ```
-Config files are stored in `~/.config/nff/templates/`.
+Config files are stored in `~/.config/nff/templates/` or in `$XDG_CONFIG_HOME/nff/templates/` if target system is using [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).

 See `install.sh` for installation details.
 It uses `g++` by default; change that command to preferred `C++` compiler before installing.